“New Zealanders still love beer, there’s no doubt, but they don’t want to drink those classic big brands by the crate-load anymore”

 Many craft breweries, especially the small ones or start-ups, tend to undervalue the importance of inventory control.
 The trend for small businesses, breweries included, is to focus on the short-term when starting out in an effort to operate as cost effectively as possible.
 This, they mistakenly feel, allows them to capitalize on short-term cost savings without having to invest working capital needlessly.

-One of the first areas to get disregarded in a bid to keep cash available is to opt for a cheap, simple and ‘reliable’ spreadsheet-based inventory control system.
+One of the first areas to get disregarded in a bid to keep cash available is to opt for a cheap, simple and ‘reliable’ spreadsheet-based inventory control system in lieu of a proper cloud-based brewery software solution that handles inventory management.
 This is a decision that drives many well-intentioned, highly skilled breweries out of business.
 Not through bottling a bad beer, but through inefficient and costly mistakes in how they manage their inventory from the grain all the way through to the glass.